lexincai/lexincai.github.io/_pages/home.md

 classes: wide
 ---

 Hello!
 My name is Lexin Cai (pronounced *Lex-in KAI*).
 I'm a Ph.D.
 Candidate in Economics at Cornell University.
 I study the effects of school meals and SNAP using large-scale administrative data.
-My dissertation research is funded with support from the Russell Sage Foundation, Policy Impacts, and the Cornell Department of Economics.
+My dissertation research is funded with support from the Russell Sage Foundation, MIT Policy Impacts, and the Cornell Department of Economics.

 Prior to graduate school, I worked for five years at the [Center on Budget and Policy Priorities](https://www.cbpp.org/about/our-staff/lexin-cai), a D.C.-based policy research organization focusing on policies affecting low-income families.